jsiegenthaler/homebridge-eosstb/README.md

 May also work with other UPC countries, if you know of any, let me know.

 ## Made in Switzerland
-This plugin was written and tested on the author's EOS Box (ARRIS mediabox model DCX960/KK0L/A816/0000) in Switzerland.
+This plugin was written and tested on the author's EOS settop box (ARRIS mediabox model DCX960/KK0L/A816/0000) in Switzerland.

+## Why I chose the name EOSSTB
+I tried to find a good common name that works for this plugin for all countries.
+Each country uses a different marketing name for the box, so I could not use the local name.
+The eos system runs on an ARRIS DCX960, but it looks like Virgin Media have a different settop box, so I decided not to use the model name.
+So I stuck with the box identifier that appears in the mqtt messages: EOSSTB.

 ## Disclaimer (The Legal Stuff)
 This plugin is not provided by UPC or Ziggo or Telenet or Magenta or Vigin Media any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.